BjornKennethHolmstrom/CosmicSyncCore/docs/TECHNICAL_REFERENCE/api/api_all_docs.md

 4. Data retention periods
 5. How to contact your Data Protection Officer

-By implementing these practices and features, your application can maintain a high standard of data privacy and comply with GDPR and other data protection regulations while using CosmicSyncCore.
+By implementing these practices and features, your application can maintain a high standard of data privacy and comply with GDPR and other data protection regulations while using CivicBase.
 # Error Handling, Rate Limiting, and API Versioning

 ## Error Handling

-CosmicSyncCore uses conventional HTTP response codes to indicate the success or failure of an API request.
+CivicBase uses conventional HTTP response codes to indicate the success or failure of an API request.
 In general:

 - Codes in the 2xx range indicate success
 - Codes in the 4xx range indicate an error that failed given the information provided (e.g., a required parameter was missing)
-- Codes in the 5xx range indicate an error with CosmicSyncCore's servers
+- Codes in the 5xx range indicate an error with CivicBase's servers

 ### Error Response Format